 Specific Gardening Types & Locations (01)

-This website dedicated to providing information about Japanese gardens.
+This website dedicated to the art and culture of Japan proves an excellent section, with luscious photographs, on Japanese gardens.
 Japanese gardens are serene and beautiful and provide joy to a lot of people.
 Typical Japanese gardens include water, bridges, statues, stones or lanterns.
 The site explains that Japanese gardens focus on nature entwined with dignity and grace.
-This informative online showcase discusses the Karesansui style of Japanese gardens, which means dry landscape.
-Zen gardens are another type as well.
-The article on this site is the perfect place to start if you are thinking about creating a Japanese garden.
+This informative online showcase discusses the Karesansui style of Japanese gardens, which means dry landscape, as well as other Japanese garden types.
+The Tsukiyama garden uses ponds, trees, bridges, hills and stones to create a miniature reproduction of natural scenery.
+And Chaniwa tea gardens, which are connected with a tea cerremony house are found throughout Japan.
+This an excellent resource if you are thinking about creating a Japanese garden, or just want to learn more about them.

 An Outdoor Fountain Can Help You Decorate Your Garden